giorgiosironi/sicp-exercises/es5.52/README.md

 ++++++++ LinkageLabel and LinkageReturn extend it
 ++++++++ LinkageNext does not extend it
 +++++++ then `compile-proc-appl` actually moves on LinkageJump
----- case 2: not target val, linkage not return
+++++ case 2: not target val, linkage not return
+----- implement teardown for LinkageTest
+----- move code up into LinkageLabel
 ---- case 3: target val, linkage return
 ---- case 4: not target val, linkage return: exception
 --- actual code of compile-procedure-call